-Management skills are necessary in every organization.
+Degree Preparation: Management skills are necessary in every organization.
 Study of the four major management functions of planning, organizing, leading, and controlling prepares students to succeed in a variety of personal and professional pursuits - businesses, government, and non-profit organizations.
-Management students examine management decision making at various levels of the organization, from high-level strategic decisions to day-to-day operations and human resource issues.
+The management major enables students' success in their future careers through the examination of management decision making at various levels of the organization, from high-level strategic decisions to day-to-day operations and human resource issues.